| Appendix 5: Articles

 These commitments have precarious entitle of sustain-able

+food production of the world.
 However, we, the 186 countries, that participated is the

 first-ever summit, pledged our political will and national